avestura/AryanWPFTemplate/README.md

 ##### Assets/Images
 Define vector based icons here (Geometric Paths, FontAwesome, ...).
 You can also put png, jpeg, png, ... files here.

+##### Assets/WinRT
+Resources related to Windows Runtime.
+For example you can define assets for Windows 10 start menu tile image of you app.
+There are already two 150x150 and 70x70 images in this folder.
+App's Visual manifest located in root of the project loads this images when pinning your app in start menu.

 ##### Assets/Photos
 Put you large photos here.